HermanL02/WarwickUniversity-Notes/202408/Essay Structure.md

 # Potential Threats
 ## WXhelper Update
 The project WXhelper is maintained by community members.
 The API usually update very frequently and does not have a fixed pattern.
-For example, the type of the api calls route changes from the numeric numbers like `/api?type = 1` to meaning based routes like `/api/hookMessages`.
+For example, the type of the API calls route changes from the numeric numbers like `/api?type = 1` to meaning based routes like `/api/hookMessages`.
-It means every time they update their api, we might need to manually update it.
-That requires a continues distribution which this process is influencable
+It means every time they update their API, we might need to manually update it.
+That requires a continues distribution which this process can be interrupted by the third party.

-- 添加 wxhelper版本的具体问题 比如部分版本提供的功能不同
-- 添加 微信可能的反制措施
+## WeChat Anti-Measures

 # Unachieved Features